 The skin of the thorax and abdomen is prepared, since the incision may extend from over the lower sternum to below the umbilicus.
 Bilateral large bore IVs are mandatory in anticipation of substantial blood loss.
 Central venous catheters should be considered standard for major liver surgery and intraoperative monitoring of central venous pressure is helpful.
 Resistance to large volume resuscitation so as to maintain a CVP <6 greatly reduces blood loss.
 Once parenchymal transection is complete and large bleeding points addressed, aggressive fluid resuscitation should be undertaken.
 Continuous arterial pressure monitoring is mandatory.

 A long right subcostal incision that extends across the midline as a bilateral subcostal incision provides excellent exposure.
-Alternatively, a liberal midline incision extending from well above the xiphoid to or below the umbilicus may be used but ...
+Alternatively, a liberal midline incision extending from well above the xiphoid to or below ...